VKCOM/kphp/docs/kphp-internals/kphp-architecture/internals-runtime.md

 Types that are KPHP-custom are polyfilled with PHP and behave the same if used correctly in PHP.
 For instance, tuples are expressed as *std::tuple*, and shapes are "tagged tuples", consider *shape.h* for implementation.

-Instances can be converted to an array with *instance_to_array()*, can be serialized, etc. To support this, the compilation stage detects such classes and codegenerates *visitors* to C++ structures.
+Instances, tuples and shapes can be converted to an array with *to_array_debug()*, can be serialized, etc. To support this, the compilation stage detects such classes and codegenerates *visitors* to C++ structures.

 **string** and **array** variables use a reference counter, but unlike **classes**, they are *copy on write*.